cdsap/InfoKotlinProcess/README.md

 ![](images/buildscan.png)

+The field `Usage` represents the value obtained at the end of the build using `jstat` on the JVM process.

 ### Build Output
 If you are not using Gradle Enterprise, the information about the Kotlin processes will be included at the end of the build:
 ```